Given the following compound, assign the configuration of the chi... | Study Prep in Pearson+

 1

-Identify the chiral center in the molecule, which is the carbon atom bonded to four different substituents: Br, Cl, F, and H.
+Identify the chiral center in the molecule.
+Here, the central carbon is attached to four different groups: a methyl group (CH\_3), a bromine atom (Br), a chlorine atom (Cl), and a hydrogen atom (H).
+This confirms the carbon is a stereogenic center.

-Assign priorities to each substituent based on the Cahn-Ingold-Prelog (CIP) rules, where the atom with the highest atomic number gets the highest priority (1) and the lowest atomic number gets the lowest priority (4).
+Assign priorities to the substituents attached to the chiral center based on the Cahn-Ingold-Prelog (CIP) priority rules.
+The atom with the highest atomic number gets the highest priority (1), and the lowest atomic number gets the lowest priority (4).
+In this case, Br (atomic number 35) > Cl (17) > C (6, from CH\_3) > H (1).

-Orient the molecule so that the substituent with the lowest priority (usually hydrogen) is pointing away from you (into the plane).
+Orient the molecule so that the substituent with the lowest priority (H) is pointing away from you (into the plane).
+This is crucial for correctly determining the configuration.

-Trace a path from the highest priority substituent (1) to the second (2) and then to the third (3).
+Trace a path from the highest priority substituent (1) to the second (2), then to the third (3).
+If this path is clockwise, the configuration is R (rectus).
+If it is counterclockwise, the configuration is S (sinister).

-Determine the configuration: if the path is clockwise, the configuration is R; if counterclockwise, the configuration is S.
+Based on the priorities and the orientation, determine whether the path from Br to Cl to CH\_3 is clockwise or counterclockwise to assign the absolute configuration as R or S.

 Related Videos